goofybryan/ZarDevs/README.md

 So I decided to take one of last projects and completely revamp the backbone libraries I wrote.
 I decided that I was going to try things differently and all things that annoyed me about it and build something that is useful and flexible and re-usable.

 So here is a list of items I am busy with.
+I also need to split the project into smaller projects instead of having one monolith one.

 ### Dependency Injection (Ready, needs lots of testing)